 “You don’t have leave,” Hart said from hallway.

 The three of them looked and saw Hart and Ava standing together.
-Both had puffy red eyes and a tiredness that affects someone in their bones, but despite their outward appearance, they radiated a happiness that seeped into the room like jazzy notes on lazy Sunday morning.
+Both had puffy red eyes and a tiredness that affects someone in their bones, but despite their outward appearance, they radiated a happiness that seeped into the room like jazzy notes on a lazy Sunday morning.

 “We want you to stay,” Ava added.
 “I want you to stay.”

 Garrett stared at the couple.
 “Can you both forgive me?” he asked.